ministryofjustice/github-collaborators/README.md

 ...will create the file `terraform/acronyms.tf`

-It also imports any existing collaborators into the terraform state.
+It also imports any existing collaborators into the terraform state

 ### Import all repositories' collaborators